 - 1/4 Imperial cup of peanut flour = 0.64 oz. of peanut flour.

-Here is the list of most popular weights of peanut flour used in recipes measured by Imperial cups:
+Here is the list of the most popular weights of peanut flour used in recipes measured by Imperial cups:

 - 250 grams of peanut flour = 3.5 Imperial cups of peanut flour.